saeed-mashhadi/saeed-mashhadi/README.md

 *   Unity3D,  Visual Studio, MonoDevelop, Microsoft Office tools
 *   GitHub/GitLab

-### My opensource projects
+### My personal projects

-*   [image-comparison](https://github.com//image-comparison) - Published on Maven Central Java Library; it compares 2 images of the same size and shows the differences visually by drawing rectangles.
+*   [Cash register software](https://github.com/) - Published on Maven Central Java Library; it compares 2 images of the same size and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.
-*   [JavaRush TelegramBot](https://github.com/javarushcommunity/javarush-telegrambot) - JavaRush Telegram bot from the community to the community
-*   [Skyscanner Flight API client](https://github.com//skyscanner-flight-api-client) - Published on Maven Central Java Client for a Skyscanner Flight Search API hosted in Rapid API
-*   [Flights-monitoring](https://github.com//flights-monitoring) - Application for monitoring flight cost based on Skyscanner API

 <div align="center" style="margin: 40px 0">
    <a href="https://github.com//github-profile-views-counter">